Solidarity in times of crisis: Funding mutual aid

 Professor Dean Spade writes, “Mutual aid describes the work we do in social movements to directly support each other’s survival needs, based on a shared understanding that the crises we are facing are caused by the system that we’re living under.”
 His framing challenges funders to rethink their role, not as saviors or leaders, but as partners in community-led recovery.

-Join CDP for a webinar exploring how mutual aid operates in disaster contexts, what distinguishes it from charity, and how funders can support these models without co-opting or diluting the power of those closest to the need and solutions for equitable recovery.
+CDP hosted a webinar to explore how mutual aid operates in disaster contexts, what distinguishes it from charity, and how funders can support these models without co-opting or diluting the power of those closest to the need and solutions for equitable recovery.

-CDP Director of Coalition Building Taylor Dudley will moderate the discussion.
+CDP Director of Coalition Building Taylor Dudley moderated the discussion with the following panelists:

 - Stacie Fugate, Executive Director, Appalachians for Appalachia